PT challenge: Validation of ShapeFit on large-volume, high-resolution mocks: Results submitted to the blind PT challenge and changes post-unblinding

-The results presented in this section were submitted to the blind PT challenge coordinator.
+The results initially presented in this section (but now slightly updated as described below) were submitted to the blind PT challenge coordinator.
 After submission, the organizer revealed to us the true underlying model values (unblinding).
 To keep the PT challenge blind for the rest of the community in all figures and tables throughout this work we only show our results as differences from the true values.

 More specifically, for any measured parameter $\theta$ we show $\Delta \theta = \theta - \theta^\mathrm{true}$.
 This applies both to physical and cosmological parameter constraints.
-Results not submitted to the PT challenge coordinator (but computed before the unblinding) are presented in section~\ref{sec:additional-tests}.
+Results not submitted to the PT challenge coordinator (some computed before the unblinding, see table \ref{tab:methodology_all_set-ups}) are presented in section~\ref{sec:additional-tests}.

+We initially estimated that the geometric correction would be unimportant if a minimum wavenumber $k$ cut was imposed.
+This is certainly true for current and forthcoming surveys, for the full PT challenge volume it is still not statistically significant --not applying the geometric correction induces small shifts in the recovered variables, less than 1-$\sigma$-- but the effect is visible under close inspection.
+The results initially submitted neglected the geometric correction, which was then included subsequently.
+All the results presented here always include the geometric correction even with a minimum $k$ cut.
+As a consequence, these results are technically not blind (see table \ref{tab:methodology_all_set-ups} for more details) but the changes compared to the blind version can only be appreciated upon very careful scrutiny.

 The ShapeFit bestfit to the PT challenge multipoles is shown for one particular configuration (DATA-like MAX) in the top panel of figure \ref{fig:model_data_comp}.
 Since the error bars correspond to the mean of the realizations equivalent to $566\Gpcoverh$ they are not visible by eye, but from the residuals in the lower panel it can be appreciated that the model delivers a good fit on the displayed wavevector range up to $k_\mathrm{max} = 0.15 \hoverMpc$.
 The data points mostly remain within the $2\sigma$ band, but for the hexadecapole there is visibly a larger scatter, the most divergent ($4.5 \sigma$) data point is at $k=0.045 \hoverMpc$.
 This hints towards a problem with the hexadecapole related to the inhomogeneous distribution of the directions of the $k$-vectors, that we will return to later.